codefellows/seattle-java-401d4/class-32/README.md

-# Class 32: Lambda
+# Class 32: Lambda with API Gateway

 ## Agenda

 - Announcements
-    - Michelle is back!
-Tag teaming lecture with John today, and planning to be mostly Michelle from here on out.
+    - Happy Wednesday!
+    - CCW 3 is next Friday, July 19; that's when lightning talks will happen.
+    - Whiteboard finals will start next week, continuing into the following week!
+I'll let you all request whether you'd like to go early/late/no preference.
 - Code review
+    - finding repeated words
-    - Hashtables
+    - lambdas with S3
-    - TaskMaster (so far)
 - Lecture
+    - quick IAM discussion
+    - what if lambdas could act like routes
+    - API gateway
-- Lab intro: S3 and Java
+- Lab intro